Rean's OTA contract draws scrutiny

 Oracle’s attorney didn’t respond to a request for comment.

 DOD’s decision to scale back the $950 million award to $65 million might help USTRANSCOM make the case that an OTA award is proper.
-At $950 million, the contract would have been open to anyone at DOD, so it would be hard to argue the cloud services being sold aren’t commercial.
+A $950 million contract would have been open to anyone at DOD, so it would be hard to argue the cloud services being sold aren’t commercial.

 Being restricted to one command and one that is pushing the envelope in migrating services to the cloud might be an easier argument to make.